TokenCake: A KV-Cache-centric Serving Framework for LLM-based Multi-Agent Applications: Introduction

-First, {time underutilization} stems from the frequent and long-running \fcs inherent to agentic workloads.
-An agent's execution follows an \fcparadigm pattern, where its \KVC sits unused during the \fc.
-This forces a difficult trade-off: retain the cache and waste resources, or evict it and incur a costly recomputation.
-This inefficiency is substantial; as shown in Figure~\ref{fig:utilization_exp}, at peak moments, as much as $18.5$\% of the GPU \KVC pool can be wasted by stalled agents, directly reducing the system's capacity for active requests, lowering the effective batch size, and degrading overall throughput.
+Temporal underutilization roots in the frequent and long-running \fcs inherent to agentic workloads.
+An agent's execution follows an \fcparadigm pattern, during which its \KVC---the exact prefix needed for the subsequent inference---sits idle in GPU memory.
+Figure~\ref{fig:utilization_model} illustrates this lifecycle: after the first inference phase, the agent's \KVC remains resident while it waits for the external tool to respond.
+This forces a difficult trade-off: retain the cache and waste GPU resources that could serve active requests, or evict it and incur a costly recomputation when the agent resumes.
+This inefficiency is substantial.
+As shown in Figure~\ref{fig:utilization_exp}, at peak moments, as much as $18.5$\% of the GPU \KVC pool is occupied by stalled agents, directly reducing the system's capacity for active computation.
 Systems like Teola~\cite{teola} have identified the latency challenge posed by this pattern and propose a workflow-level optimization.
 Teola intelligently pipelines the execution of LLM and non-LLM micro stages, aiming to overlap the tool-use-time of one agent with the computational work of another.
 While this approach effectively hides latency by improving the application's end-to-end execution schedule, it is fundamentally compute-centric.
 Teola's scheduler optimizes the flow of operations but remains blind to the state of the underlying GPU memory resources.
 Consequently, the \KVC of the stalled agent continues to idly occupy valuable GPU memory, a problem that is exacerbated when multiple agents stall concurrently.